-Overview of Data Acquisition system: Data acquisition is a process of automatically obtaining data from one or more sensors or transducers directly into the computer system.
-A sensor is a device that responds to a physical change and outputs an electrical signal and a transducer is a device that converts energy from one form to another.
-E.g. a thermocouple generates an emf due to two dissimilar metal joined at the it’s junction.
-The emf generated is a low level voltage.
-When this voltage is sent to a wire it is called a voltage signal.
-A transducer can be used to convert the low level voltage signal to a high level voltage signal.
-I have already posted a article on how to get data serially on labview which is a example of Data Acquisition system.
+Overview of Data Acquisition System: Data acquisition is the process of automatically obtaining data from one or more sensors or transducers directly into the computer system.
+A sensor is a device that responds to a physical change and outputs an electrical signal, and a transducer is a device that converts energy from one form to another.
+For example, a thermocouple generates an electromotive force (emf) due to two dissimilar metals joined at its junction.
+The generated emf is a low-level voltage.
+When this voltage is sent to a wire, it is called a voltage signal.
+A transducer can be used to convert the low-level voltage signal to a high-level voltage signal.

 A simple system consists of